-The objective of the massage therapy programs is to prepare students to qualify for and take the national licensing exams, including the Massage and Bodywork Licensing Exam (MBLEx).
+The objective of the massage therapy program is to prepare students to qualify for and take the national licensing exams, including the Massage and Bodywork Licensing Exam (MBLEx).
 Students are also prepared to take the practical exam for licensure in Oregon.
-Graduates are equipped to work in a variety of settings, including chiropractic clinics, spas, and self employment.
-Graduates of all the massage therapy programs receive a diploma from Everest Institute.
+Graduates are equipped to work in a variety of settings, including chiropractic clinics, spas, and self-employment.
+Graduates of the massage therapy program receive a diploma from Everest Institute.

-This 800-hour program consists of eight 6-week modules per twelve week term.
-Each student must successfully complete each twelve week course before moving on to the next set of 6 week modules.
-Included in this program are 100 hours of Anatomy and Physiology, 130 hours of kinesiology as well as introduction to principles and practices of massage therapy, massage fundamentals, massage and bodywork, pathology, business and success skills, and health and wellness.
-Upon the successful completion of this program, graduates will have received the education necessary to attain a career in one of the most engaging and exciting fields today.
 The graduate may work in an entry-level position as a Massage Therapist in a variety of health care facilities, including, but not limited to, a massage clinic, hospital, chiropractic office, nursing home, health club, spa, resort, or in private practice.
 Massage Therapists may be employed in urban, suburban, and rural areas.